Infostrux-Solutions/snowflake-snowpro-core-study-notes/StorageAndDataProtection/DataStorageLayer.md

 * Customers are billed for data based on its compressed size as well as any files existing in Snowflake stages

 ## Micro-Partitions ##
 All data in Snowflake tables is automatically divided into micro-partitions.
-Micro-Partitions are contiguous units of storage that generally hold a maximum of 16MB or compressed data (uncompressed the data is between 50-500MB), organized in a columnar way.
+Micro-Partitions are contiguous units of storage that generally hold a maximum of 16MB or encrypted, compressed data (uncompressed the data is between 50-500MB), organized in a columnar way.

 ![](../images/MicroPartitionDataOrganization.png)